ac-kavali/Obsidian-vault/Libft presentation.md

 ## difinition :
 - a file descriptor is non negative number used by the operating system kernel to identify an open file or other input or output streams

-take the libririan like example when you want to access to a book you should ask the librarian to give you a ticket to give you the right to access to the book that you want
+take the libririan like example when you want to access to a book you should ask the librarian to give you a ticket to give you the right to access to the book when ever you want

 - when you want to read from the book you ask the librarian to read 100 letter from the book and put it in you notebook that is the buffer:
   ```c